 CVLAS does not handle every request for assistance, but never charges a fee for its services.
 CVLAS does not handle criminal, traffic, personal injury, malpractice, property damage or cases where a private lawyer could obtain a fee from the other side or from recovery.

-To qualify for free legal help from CVLAS, applicants for service must meet the guidelines mandated by Federal regulations.
+To be eligible for free legal help from CVLAS, applicants must meet the guidelines required by Federal regulations.
+These include:

 Generally, households must have gross income below 125% of the federal poverty guidelines.
 Households with income up to 200% of the federal poverty may be accepted in certain situations.
 Households also must have low resources.
-The elderly (60 or older) may receive legal help without regard to their finances, in certain cases.
-Click here to download the current Eligibility Information Chart.
+The elderly (60 or older) may receive legal advice without regard to their finances, in certain cases.
+The current amounts for eligibility are in the chart below:

 CVLAS Intake Assistants will determine your household income by looking at the following:

 Employment: Gross income is counted.
 We do not deduct taxes, Social Security, or other withholdings (except garnishments are deducted below).

 Public assistance: Social Security, Supplemental Security Income (SSI), Temporary Assistance to Needy Families (TANF), General Assistance, unemployment compensation, Workers’ compensation, Veterans Affairs (VA) benefits, and Black Lung benefits are counted as income.
 Supplemental Nutrition Assistance Program (SNAP) benefits, Fuel Assistance, and Cooling Assistance are not counted as income.

 Other income: child support, spousal support, retirement, pensions, other disability benefits, interest payments, trust fund payments, money given by family members to help out are counted as income.